ayush9h/linkedin-post-automater/README.md

 # LinkedIn Post Automation

-**Note**
+> [!IMPORTANT]
-Use with caution, as a LinkedIn account is active with it.
+> Use with caution, LinkedIn account linked with the application.

 ## Overview